Gemma Simpson

 Switching from natural gas to hydrogen will require some changes to the way Local Transmission System (LTS) pipelines are operated and managed.

-Typical natural gas network activities such as live welding, under-pressure drilling and venting are incredibly important to maintain an uninterrupted supply to customers.
-Changes to the procedures for these operations is required because hydrogen has different properties than natural gas.
+Typical natural gas network activities such as live welding, drilling and venting are incredibly important to maintain an uninterrupted supply to customers.
+Changes to the procedures for these operations are required because hydrogen has different properties than natural gas.

-To find out what needs to be changed, we’re carrying out development and testing at The Welding Institute (TWI) in Cambridge and DNV GL’s Spadeadam test site.
+To find out what needs to be changed, we carried out development and testing at The Welding Institute (TWI) in Cambridge and DNV Spadeadam test site.

-We’re examining how hydrogen gas impacts pipeline materials, welds, and defects of various ages and conditions.
-By comparing tests in both inert and hydrogen environments, we can understand how hydrogen affects pipeline steel, which will help improve design and operations.
+We examined how hydrogen gas impacts pipeline materials, welds, and defects of various ages and conditions.
+By comparing tests in both inert and hydrogen environments, we can understand how hydrogen affects pipeline steel, which has improved design and operational standards before the live trial begins.

-In a TWI lab in Cambridge, 700 tests are being carried out on three different LTS pipe samples.
-These tests are helping us understand how the older pipeline material is affected by exposure to hydrogen.
+In a TWI lab in Cambridge, 700 tests were being carried out on three different LTS pipe samples.
+These tests helped us understand if the pipeline material is affected by exposure to hydrogen, and if so, in what ways.

-Meanwhile, at DNV's facility in Cumbria (pictured) we’re conducting the following full-scale testing to check how pipelines and fittings behave with 100% hydrogen.
+Meanwhile, at DNV's facility in Cumbria (pictured) we conducted the following full-scale testing to understand how pipelines and fittings behave with 100% hydrogen vs natural gas.

 Part of the hydrogen testing facility at DNV Spadeadam